Media and Communications: Regulatory Agencies

 The Bangladesh Telecommunication Regulatory Commission (BTRC) regulates telecommunications by granting licenses and permits to operators, setting regulations and standards, monitoring compliance with legislation, setting tariffs, promoting fair competition, mediating disputes among consumers and operators, and encouraging technological innovation and investment.

-The Telecommunications Unit of Barbados (TU) is responsible for promoting competition in the industry, ensuring the spectrum is easily available, developing and implementing regulatory policies, encouraging technological innovation, protecting users, and effectively managing the spectrum, numbering system, and domain names.
-On the site you can find resources related to Barbados domains, government notices, application forms, and types of licenses.
+The Telecommunications Unit of Barbados (TU) is responsible for promoting a competitive environment, ensuring the industry is easily accessible, and developing and implementing regulatory policies.
+On the site, you can also find resources related to Barbados domains, government notices, application forms, and types of licenses.

 The Ministry of Communications and Informatization regulates the telecommunications, post, and audiovisual sectors in Belarus.
 The website includes ministry information, a press center, management practices, projects, news for investors, and online services.

 The Belgian Institute for Postal Services and Telecommunications (BIPT) supervises both the postal and telecommunications sectors.
-BIPT sets standards for producers such as prices, tariffs, and equipment standards.
-BIPT strives to protect consumers from unfair prices and inefficient services, and the institute solves consumer complaints and disputes.
+BIPT sets standards for producers such as prices, tariffs, and equipment standard, as well as solve consumer complaints and disputes.
+The BIPT site contains information about internet, television, radio, and post services.

 The Media Council of the German Speaking Community of Belgium is responsible for regulating audio-visual media among German speakers in Belgium.
 The council regulates the broadcasting sector by granting licenses to operators, setting equipment standards, monitoring compliance with legislation and standards, managing the radio frequency spectrum, and encouraging technological innovations.
 Some information only available in German.